Jayer117-ball/HighandDry/Gameplay.md

 ---

 ## ☢️ Animations
-- ALmost all guns have improved animations
+- Almost all guns have improved animations
 - Almost all movements have improved animations
   - Picking up objects
   - Looting items